Send & Receive on Spark

 representing the total amount in satoshistokenBalances

-: A Map of token balances, where each entry contains:balance
+: A Map of token balances, where each entry contains:- The public key of the token

 representing the token amount